TiBeN/ia-mame/README.md

 The goal of `ia-mame` is to be totally transparent.
 So simply tell it where is your mame executable and use it like the real mame.

-It works on Linux, should work on Mac and is planned for Windows.
+It works on Linux, Windows, and should work on Mac but it has not been tested.

 Prerequisites
 -------------